Copyright © 2016

 "About tuppence a week lad, plenty for his needs.
 Besides he knows how to pick a few extra coin after a battle as we all do.
 The paymaster aint always regular with your pay so a few extra coins in your purse helps.
 That's a free lesson for you lad and don't think you will be the only one doin it."

-The smile in O'Malley's voice made the comment seem not so bad.
+The smile in O'Rourke's voice made the comment seem not so bad.
 While the army frowned on looting, it was almost a normal thing for the large number of underpaid soldiers.
 Although if caught they could face a whipping.
 Many Officers were inclined to turn a blind eye to it as long as it was not too obvious.

 "Well he says he wants to see how good you are with those 'Peter Pistols' says they are too hard to get from your pocket and that dinky little dirk will get you killed if you keep it in your boot."